Today I want to talk to you about essential oils vs. fragrance oils.

 When you’re checking out a label you will see different information for essential oils and fragrance oils.

-Essential oils are listed using their INCI names.
-INCI, International Nomenclature Cosmetic Ingredient, are names used to identify cosmetics ingredients.
-These are used in the US, EU, Japan, and China.
+Essential oils are listed using their INCI names, International Nomenclature Cosmetic Ingredient.
+These names are used in the US, EU, Japan, and China to identify cosmetic ingredients.

 For example, Basil Essential Oil from India